Investigating Representation Universality: Case Study on Genealogical Representations: LLM Stitching Experiments

-Could we stitch two different LLMs to obtain another LLM whose performance is comparable to original models?
-Specifically, we consider (a) stitching LLMs of different sizes within the same model family, and (b) stitching two LLMs from different model family.
-Note that models from different model family typically have different tokenizers.

-We use OPT--\{1.3B, 2.7B, 6.7B\}, Pythia--\{410M, 1.4B, 2.8B\}, Mistral-7B-Instruct, and LLaMA-3.1-8B-Instruct for the stitching experiment.
+For stitching models with different tokenizers, $v_i$ is the first token of the string $v_iv_{i+1}v_{i+2}\cdots$, tokenized by $\B$'s tokenizer.
+For our experiments, we stitch models from the OPT family (1.3B, 2.7B, 6.7B), Pythia family (410M, 1.4B, 2.8B), Mistral-7B-Instruct, and LLaMA-3.1-8B-Instruct.
+These models were chosen to cover a wide spectrum of model families and parameter scales.
+We trained the stitching layer for 10,000 steps with a linearly decaying learning rate starting at $10^{-3}$ with 100 warmup steps, and a weight decay of $10^{-4}$.
 We used open-source models available in Huggingface, and used Huggingface datasets \emph{monology/pile-uncopyrighted} and \emph{monology/pile-test-val} for training and evaluating test loss.
-Each sample was truncated at the 2048th token, and 2000 randomly chosen samples from the test set were used to evaluate the test loss.
+Each sample is truncated to 2048 tokens, and we report average test loss over 2000 randomly selected test samples.

-Figure \ref{fig:llm-stitching} shows the result of stitching LLMs.
-We found that stitching is possible across a range of stitching positions, with text generation capabilities slightly worse than the original model, as measured by the test loss.